kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/signing-and-tamper.md

 # Signing &amp; tamper detection (experimental)
 A user-defined profile is an **allow-list** — whoever can edit it controls what the runtime treats as "normal".
-Same goes for the CEL rules[^cel-rules] and the kubescape config.
+Same goes for the CEL rules[^cel-rules] and configuration.
 Which is why we decided to make them signable and bundlable.

 [^cel-rules]: Rules are signable (`sign-object --type rules`), but verification is gated on `enableSignatureVerification` (default off, unset by the chart).
 If set to `ON` a tampered rule is rejected (fail-closed skip, logged `skippedByVerification`; not an R1016 alert), and unsigned rules are rejected too — the default library drops to 0 enabled unless every rule is signed.